-709. Publication of Council Rules
+809. Publication of Council Rules

-Pursuant to Section 304(e) of this Charter, the Council shall adopt and publish its rules of legislative procedure on the County website within ninety (90) calendar days of the Charter's Effective Date.
+Pursuant to Section 404(e) of this Charter, the Council shall adopt and publish its rules of legislative procedure on the County website within ninety (90) calendar days of the Charter's Effective Date.

-710. Transition Commission for the Department of Planning and Growth Management
+810. Transition Commission for the Department of Planning and Growth Management

-- (a) In advance of the Charter going into effect pursuant to section XXX, by July 31, 2025, the Charles County Board of Commissioners shall appoint a Transition Commission for the purposes of evaluating the structure, performance, and effectiveness of the current Department of Planning and Growth Management (referenced in this Section as the "department") and providing recommendations to the elected Charles County Executive and Council as described in sections XXX and XXX. - (b) The Transition Commission consists of nine (9) members who shall include: - (1) one member of a Charles County-based business, commerce, or trade membership organization; - (2) one member of the Charles County Farm Bureau; - (3) a representative of homeowner associations, civic associations, or other organization that serves the interest of a number and variety of homeowner groups; - (4) a representative from a Charles County or Southern Maryland-based conservation organization; and - (5) a resident from each of the four Council districts; and the Director of the Charles County Department of Planning and Growth Management or their designee. - (c) Once appointed, the Transition Commission's duties include: - (1) Participating in the selection of an independent consultant to review the department; - (2) Holding a minimum of four district-based public meetings that solicit community feedback and dialogue on the organization, operations, and performance of the department;
+- (a) In advance of the Charter going into effect pursuant to Section, by July 31, 2025, the Charles County Board of Commissioners shall appoint a Transition Commission for the purposes of evaluating the structure, performance, and effectiveness of the current Department of Planning and Growth Management (referenced in this Section as the "department") and providing recommendations to the elected Charles County Executive and Council as described in Sections XXX and XXX. - (b) The Transition Commission consists of nine (9) members who shall include: - (1) one member of a Charles County-based business, commerce, or trade membership organization; - (2) one member of the Charles County Farm Bureau; - (3) a representative of homeowner associations, civic associations, or other organization that serves the interest of a number and variety of homeowner groups; - (4) a representative from a Charles County or Southern Maryland-based conservation organization; and - (5) a resident from each of the four Council districts; and the Director of the Charles County Department of Planning and Growth Management or their designee. - (c) Once appointed, the Transition Commission's duties include: - (1) Participating in the selection of an independent consultant to review the department; - (2) Holding a minimum of four district-based public meetings that solicit community feedback and dialogue on the organization, operations, and performance of the department;

-- (3) Receiving, publishing, reviewing, and soliciting public feedback on the independent consultant's findings, which may include additional public meetings; - (4) Producing a formal public response to the consultant recommendations that may include majority and minority views and additional recommendations, if appropriate; and - (5) Presenting the package of recommendations to the Charles County Council as defined in section XXX.
+- (3) Receiving, publishing, reviewing, and soliciting public feedback on the independent consultant's findings, which may include additional public meetings; - (4) Producing a formal public response to the consultant recommendations and additional recommendations, if appropriate; and - (5) Presenting the package of recommendations to the Charles County Council..